MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 - Parsing the JSON response from the remote API.
 - Formatting the fees for better readability.

-Before publishing a Snap, it's also important to customize the metadata and properties of your Snap, for example:
+Before publishing a Snap, it's also important to customize the metadata and properties of your Snap:

 - Update the `location` in `snap.manifest.json` to your Snap's published location.
 - Update the `description` in `snap.manifest.json` to a description of your Snap.
-- Update the `name`, `version`, `description`, and `repository` fields of `/packages/snap/package.json` even if you do not plan to publish your Snap to npm.
+- Update the `name`, `version`, `description`, and `repository` fields of `/packages/snap/package.json` (even if you do not plan to publish your Snap to npm).
 - Update the content of `/packages/site/src/pages/index.tsx` by changing the name of the method for showing gas fee estimates.
 If you change the method name in `/packages/site/src/pages/index.tsx`, ensure you change the method name in